marinasundstrom/yourbrand_new_old/docs/azure/identities-and-roles.md

 You also need to add yourself as a member for certain resources in order to view, and update their data.

-Some resources migh have more permissions than they need.
+Some resources might have more permissions than they need.
 This will be reviewed and changed in the future.

+In this document the words "service" and "resource" are being used interchangeably - meaning the same.

 ## How to enable managed identities and roles

-Managed identities are enabled in for each service in their "Identity" blade, for services where it has to be explicitly enabled.
+Most of the resources require you to enable managed identity.
+You do that in the "Identity" blade of each resource.

-Enable "System-assigned managed identity".
+Choose "System-assigned managed identity".

-You are now able to manage the roles for each service in their respective "Access control (IAM)" blades.
+You are now able to manage member resources and their roles in the "Access control (IAM)" blades.

 ## Container registry access